x-Window/x-Window.github.io/_projects/Codestrands.md

 # Codestrands

 Codestrands was the first hackathon project I had ever worked on.
 My team and I joined Purdue's Boilermake hackathon as freshmen, and proceeded to stay the whole 36 hours overnight (my first all nighter as well!) to get it done.
-It was an arduous labor, but a crucial experience I will always reflect on.
+It was an arduous labor, but a crucial experience I will always reflect upon.

 ## Login using authentication provider